Toloka/docs/en/template-builder/operations/create-specs.md

 ## How to edit the specification {#manual-setting}

+{% note info %}

+Specification editing is available only when the **Define data specification manually** option is enabled.

+{% endnote %}

-There are two ways to edit a specification in project settings: you can do it either in regular mode or in JSON mode.
+There are two ways to edit the specification in project settings: using either regular mode or JSON mode.
 JSON mode gives you more options — you can hide input data and use regular expressions to validate output data.

 {% list tabs %}